backand/angular-yeoman-todos/README.md

   Now you may invite users into your app, to do that go to Security & Auth --> Users and enter an email in the invite user input box. please use a valid email that you can receive the emails that Backand will send.
 Click on Invite User(s).
 A new user with a User role will be added to the users list.
 You will get an invitation email for this user email address.
 On the email click on the invitation link, this will navigate to the sign in/sign up page to complete the sign in process.
 Check the new user checkbox and enter the sign up detail.
 When you will sign in with this user you will only be able to update or delete the items that this user created.
   4. Set Current User Validation
+  If you sign in as with a User role and with an Admin role, you can see that both roles can do CRUD for all the todo items.
   To ensure that users with Admin role can perform CRUD for all items, users with User role can perform CRUD just for their own items and users with ReadOnly role can only read items, you need to write some server side javascript.
   Go to Objects --> todo and click on the Actions tab, click on New Action, on the Select Trigger, select Create - during data saving before it is committed.
 Leave the Input Parameters empty and in the Type select Server side javascript code.
 A text area for javascript code will show.
 Please enter the following code inside the function body:
   ```javascript